Tennis: Meet the Pros

 Jack Anastopoulos, Junior Tennis Professional

 Jack graduated from Landmark High School, where he competed on the varsity tennis team and holds the record for most wins of all-time.
-Currently, Jack plays varsity tennis at Springfield College where he is majoring in Sport Management.
+Jack plays varsity tennis at Springfield College where he is majoring in Sport Management and will graduate in May 2022.